 The Death of the Vazir Mukhtar: It takes the last year in the life of its main character.
 In that timespan, said main character travels from place to place, revisits old friends, tries to carry out many different plans but ultimately dies with what little he has been able to accomplish (such as his marriage) pretty much nullified or worse.
 Sure, he has immortalised himself with prior achievements, but the novel itself is very much an example of this.

 Quentyn Martell's arc is a straight example, though.
-Entire chapters are spend on his journey to meet Daenerys and marry her.
+Entire chapters are spent on his journey to meet Daenerys and marry her.
 He meets Daenerys once without leaving any real impression on her and then gets roasted by a dragon.
 Neither his journey nor his death accomplished anything.

 It's actually much worse than that.
 His death did accomplish something: he accidentally lets loose two of Daenerys' dragons into the city she sacrificed so much to protect and reform, causing mass death and pushing it closer to war, both with the enemies outside the gates and with the many factions within it.
 Many, many innocents die, and because Dany herself is missing, no one can calm the dragons.
-Then the Yukai start executing hostages...
+Then the Yunkai start executing hostages...

 Rickon's pet direwolf is named Shaggydog.
 Foreshadowing?